Pooji-A/ep-orbit-raising-planner/README.md

 ## Why this shape

-Real propulsion ops work isn't a single calculation — it's sizing a maneuver, planning its execution against real constraints (power, eclipse, ground contact), watching telemetry for off-nominal behavior, and having a defined response when something goes wrong.
+Real propulsion ops work isn't a single calculation ,rather, it's sizing a maneuver, planning its execution against real constraints (power, eclipse, ground contact), watching telemetry for off-nominal behavior, and having a defined response when something goes wrong.
 This project